-You can use the Installer to prepare IDE, SCSI, and floppy disks for use with the BeBox by initializing them or-if necessary-by formatting them.
+You can use the Installer to prepare IDE, SCSI, and floppy disks for use with the BeOS by initializing them or-if necessary-by formatting them.

-Note: The current release of the BeOS only supports high-density floppy disks.
+Note: The current release of the BeOS supports only high-density floppy disks.
 (These are usually labeled "HD".)

 Initializing a disk prepares it to work with the Be file system.
 You must initialize a disk before you can mount it the first time and store Be files on it.
-It only takes a few seconds to initialize most disks.
+It takes only a few seconds to initialize most disks.